 When using the Cost Approach, the value of your patent will be equal to the cost of replacing your patent.
 Whatever amount of money you would need to spend to replace your invention is the current value of your patent.
 The Income Approach determines the value of your patent by gauging how much revenue you could earn from your patent in the future.

 If you need help with determining the value of patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.